 For when you’re west…

-Angelsea Arms – listen up, if you are between the ages of 21-40 and are looking for a fun place for happy hour look no further!
-This pub is young, fun and really comes into its own in the summertime.
-I used to frequent the Angelsea Arms when I first moved here.
+Angelsea Arms – listen up, if you are looking for a fun place for happy hour during the summer months, look no further!
+This pub is young, fun and really comes into its own in June with its bustling outdoor patio packed with picnic tables.
+I used to frequent the Angelsea Arms when I first moved to London.
 NOTE: It is the original ”Home of the Juliet White Wine Spritzer”

 Hollywood Arms – this place is my kinda pub I cannot recommend it enough.
 It is exactly what its name implies (a pub with a little bit more glamour, pub chic if you will) a gorgeous gastro pub!
 Next door to one of my favourite restaurants (Brinkley’s) I’ve run into many famous Chelsea faces here.